guardianproject/cacheword/README.md

 In this case the user's password is used to encrypt (after being hashed of course) the generated encryption key, and is never written to disk.

+### How does CacheWord work with background services?

+Many apps will perform operations in the background that require access to sensitive data, even though the user may not be actively using the app.
+These services will require access to the cached secrets in order to write to the database, update internal structure, etc.

+For example, a chat application will run a service in the background to check for new messages on the wire, and then write them to the database.

+Since the background service needs access to the cached secrets, the app must remain unlocked.
+If the configured timeout occurs, the CacheWord will lock, and the background service will be unable to do its job.

+If the user closes the app, they may well expect it to be locked, after all they aren't using it and they want to protect their data, but, in the case of the messenger app, they will still want to be notified when a new message arrives.

+The results in inconsistent expectations, you can't lock the app without shutting down the background service, but you need the background service running to provide some basic functionality.

+How this is handled in your app depends on what your background service is doing.

+If the user expects your app to do something in the background and notify them, then you will need to disable the auto-timeout in CacheWord.
+Likewise, if the user locks the app, they should be aware that they will be disabling any background functionality.

+You might be tempted to cache the secrets yourself, in an global variable or singleton, so that your app can appear to be locked (the user has to enter a passphrase), but the background service can still work. *This is a bad idea!*
+By doing this you lose the secure memory handling CacheWord employs, and negate much of the benefit derived from using CW.

 # Issues & Support